 Part I: The Photographer

 I’ve said this before and I’ll say it again, it’s so important to figure out you and your fiance’s priorities from the beginning of the wedding planning roller coaster.
 If your fiance’s priority is beer and yours is music then those are the two things you should focus your time, energy, and money on.
 Photography has always been top of our priority list for our wedding so finding the perfect photographer was crucial.
 First and foremost we knew posed portrait style photos were not our thing.
 Eric and I have never taken professional photos together and are pretty silly people generally so imagining ourselves standing together like we’re going back to high school prom doesn’t suit us.
 Based on our preference, documentary style photography is what we were looking for.
+I’ve had some friends recommend professional Banff wedding photographers like Geoff that were flexible and could facilitate a range of different photography styles.
+But we wanted a photographer that was more local to us.
 It was also important for us to take into account our venue, Yosemite National Park.
 We wanted to choose someone who is no stranger to photographing the outdoors and not just any outdoors, basically the most magical and dreamy outdoor space imaginable.
 Having these qualifications we set out, with our amazing wedding planner, to find the perfect match.

 Greg Balkin of Brightwood Photography is a genius.
 He is one of the most talented photographers I’ve ever seen and that’s just taking into account his outdoor photography.
 The emotions and love he is able to capture between the couples he shoots is even more extraordinary.
 It took us all of ten minutes to decide we had to have him photograph our special day.
 Finding out Greg recently relocated from Southern California to Seattle was just the icing on the cake.
 For those of you who haven’t been paying attention, my fiance and I met in Seattle therefore making this a match made in photography heaven.